 NAPOLEON/LYNX is a world leader in the manufacturing, distribution and marketing of garage doors and garage door components.
-Privately owned for over 25 years, the company began manufacturing garage door springs and hardware from a small factory located in Montreal, Canada.
+Privately owned for over 25 years, the company began in 1963 manufacturing garage door springs and hardware from a small factory located in Montreal, Canada.
 As the Canadian door market grew, we recognized the need to expand our product line to accommodate our customers with a wider selection of products.

 In 1977, we (Lynx) became the first company in Canada to manufacture residential and commercial electric door openers and soon included the distribution of residential and commercial steel insulated doors.